Louis the Pious: Ordinatio imperii

 On 9 April 817, Maundy Thursday, Louis and his court were crossing a wooden gallery from the cathedral to the palace in Aachen, when the gallery collapsed, killing many.
-Louis, having barely survived and feeling the imminent danger of death, began planning for his succession.
+Louis, having barely survived and realizing death was imminent, began planning for his succession.
 Three months later among the approval of his Aachen court and the clergy he issued an imperial decree of eighteen chapters, the Ordinatio Imperii, that laid out plans for an orderly dynastic succession.
 The term Ordinatio Imperii is a modern (19th-century) creation.
 The decree is called divisio imperii in the only surviving contemporary manuscript.

 In 815, Louis had already given his two eldest sons a share in the government, when he had sent his elder sons Lothair and Pepin to govern Bavaria and Aquitaine, respectively, though without the royal titles.
 He proceeded to divide the empire among his three sons: